kubetail-org/fancy-ansi/README.md

 The test files are colocated with the source code in the `src/` directory, with the filename format `{name}.test.(ts|tsx)`.

-## Build
+### Build for production

-To build Fancy-ANSI for production run the `build` command:
+To build Fancy-ANSI for production, run the `build` command:

 ```sh
 pnpm build